jubobs/matlab-prettifier/README.txt

 Additional features include

+    - manual highlighting of variables with shared scope,
     - a macro for easily typesetting placeholders in code snippets,
     - automatic scaling of inline code according to its surroundings,
     - two predefined styles (black & white, and a MatlabLexer-like style)